We look forward to sharing the holidays with you!

 Under the rule of King Ahasuerus, Haman, the King’s prime minister, plots to exterminate all of the Jews of Persia.
 His plan is foiled by Queen Esther and her cousin Mordechai, who ultimately save the Jews of the land from destruction.
 The reading of the Megillah is typically a rowdy affair, punctuated by booing and noise-making when Haman’s name is read aloud.

-Purim Celebration: on Erev Purim, we have dinner at 6:00 p.m. and service at 7:00 p.m.
+Purim Celebration: on Erev Purim, we have dinner at 6:00 p.m. and service at 7:00 p.m. (check the temple calendar for date).
 Our celebration includes a themed dinner, complete with Hamantaschen; fun games, singing, and activities for the everyone; followed by a service with a hilarious themed skit and the reading our Megillah, which was handmade by our Religious School students.
 Don’t forget to come in costume!